by Aaron Browder, Open School staff

 In this case “everything they need to know” refers to things on the conventional curriculum like math, science, classic literature, history, etc. How can we be sure our kids will learn these things?

 I could answer this question by telling stories of students learning at The Open School, stories about the curiosity of children and all the unexpected places we can find learning.
-And I will go into that later in this series.
 But I think that’s sidestepping the question a little bit because in the end there is no guarantee that your child will know algebra.
 There is no guarantee that they will know how World War II ended.
 There is no guarantee of anything in particular.

 Instead I’m going to answer the question this way: Conventional education has the same problem.
 There is no guarantee that a public school graduate will know algebra.
 There is no guarantee that they will know how World War II ended.
 There is no guarantee of anything in particular!